Monkwearmouth–Jarrow Abbey: Today

 The present St Peter's Church, Monkwearmouth (54.9131°N 1.3749°W), on the north bank of the River Wear, includes the remains of the ancient priory church and is one of the oldest churches in Britain.
 Its tower was built in phases from the 7th to 10th centuries.
 The church is now one of three churches in the Parish of Monkwearmouth.
 It is next to the St Peter's Campus of the University of Sunderland and the National Glass Centre.

 The site was excavated by Rosemary Cramp from 1963 to 1978, with a final excavation in 1984.
 Cramp's excavations revealed early Anglo-Saxon buildings, as well 7th- and 8th-century glass remains.

 Ruins of the Jarrow house survive next to the former abbey church, which is now the parish church of St Paul (54.9804°N 1.4722°W).
-The Saxon-Norman nave collapsed and was replaced with a Victorian one, but the Saxon chancel survives, with the oldest stained glass window in the world, made from excavated fragments dating from about AD 600.
+The Saxon-Norman nave collapsed and was replaced with a Victorian one, but the Anglo-Saxon chancel survives, with the oldest stained glass window in the world, made from excavated fragments dating from about AD 600.
 Inside the church, cemented into the wall of the tower, is the original stone slab recording the dedication of the church on 23 April 685.
-Other than the chancel of St Paul's church, none of the 7th-century monastery survives above ground, but its layout is marked out with stone slabs.
+Other than the chancel of St Paul's Church, none of the 7th-century monastery survives above ground, but its layout is marked out with stone slabs.

-A World Heritage status bid was launched in 2012, but subsequently withdrawn.
+A World Heritage Site bid was launched in 2012, but subsequently withdrawn.
 In the initial bid, the importance of the site was described providing "evidence of the arrival in Britain and development in Europe in the seventh century of ordered, communal monasticism, and the revival of the Roman style of architecture and is an early and formative example of the cloister layout which became standard in Europe north of the Alps during the next millennium and was later transferred to other parts of the world."
+In support of the bid, the grounds of the church were redeveloped marking the original footprint of the abbey, and the chapterhouse received twelve contemporary stained glass windows designed by artists Rachel Welford and Adrian Riley inspired by Bede's treatise The Reckoning of Time.
+The windows were fabricated in the National Glass Centre and utlised contemporary glassmaking techniques thought to be used for the first time in an ecclesiastical setting.